amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 I'm not going to go too deep into how to plate stuff here.
 The short version is, print, spray coat, test conductivity, electroplate in copper sulfate.

+Depending on the plate thickness, plating can have a relatively minimal impact on the dimensions of the part.
+I found I needed between 25-50 microns of copper to survive  occasionally crashing into the workpiece.
+With DIY plastic electroplating like this, adhesion is typically quite poor - it didn't seem to matter here though, because there really isn't much force on the part.

 <a href="https://caswellplating.com/">Caswell</a> sells a guide that's detailed and helpful, if a little dated.
 I used a Caswell copper plating kit, but I've found that a quality silver conductive spray is the key to electroplating plastic parts with any success.

 The best quality spray I've found is from Pino Technology (a Swiss company that sells from China).
-If you attempt to plate a plastic part and it fails, most likely you don't have a great conductive layer, and need a better spray coat.
+If you attempt to plate a plastic part and it fails, chances are you don't have a great conductive layer, and need a better spray coat.

-Depending on the plate thickness, plating can have a relatively minimal impact on the dimensions of the part.
-I found I needed between 25-50 microns of copper to survive  occasionally crashing into the workpiece.

 ## Results
 In "Sinker ECM," the tool moves towards the workpiece -